Backwards K In Baseball – What It Means

 - Despite the fact that the K was now extensively used as a strikeout call, there was no means to distinguish between a swinging strikeout and a looking strikeout.

 - If a pitcher is extremely accurate, he or she may be able to trick the batter into not swinging.

 - It was for this reason that the reverse K was created.

 - Another commonly asked topic is why the “K” is used instead of the letter “S” for a strikeout.

-- Because the letters “SO” would be too congested in the box score, the abbreviation “K” was devised to replace them.
+In the box score, the letter “S” represents sacrifice – for example, a sacrifice fly-out or a sacrifice ground-out to move a runner forward in the order of the game.
+Because the letters “SO” would be too congested in the box score, the abbreviation “K” was devised to replace them.